bartbalaz/ivado_labs_assignment/README.md

 ```commandline
 ./test.sh
 ```
-- Start Jupyter notebook locally, Note you have to stop the Jupyter notebook before starting the Docker image below
+- Start Jupyter notebook locally, Note you have to stop the Jupyter notebook before starting the Docker image (see below)
 ```commandline
 ./start.sh
 ```